nickrinaldi88/Feline-Dating-Site/README.md

 A responsive website template for a dating site to specifically match cat owners

 # Getting Started
-To view website preview, go to nickrinaldi88.github.io/Feline-Dating-Site
+To view website preview, go to: nickrinaldi88.github.io/Feline-Dating-Site